-Booker T alleged that character used in Call of Duty: Black Ops 4 looked a lot like him.
+Booker T alleged that a character used in Call of Duty: Black Ops 4 looked a lot like him.
 This character looked like his GI Bro character, and now he’s going to let the court decide matters.

 According to PW Insider, Booker T’s lawsuit against Activision over the Call of Duty gimmick infringement is going to court.
 Booker is set for a “courtroom showdown” over this lawsuit first filed in February 2019.